First Time User? Enroll now.

 Palliative care specialists may also help manage patients with multiple comorbidities, those requiring higher doses of opioids, and those with a history of substance use disorder or complex psychosocial dynamics that can complicate the management of pain and adherence to recommended medications.
 Most palliative care specialists have experience using methadone for pain.

-The role of specialty palliative care integrated into cancer care has been well studied, with studies showing that early integration of specialty palliative care into cancer care reduces symptom burden and enhances quality of life for both patients and families [14,15,16,17] and may prolong life.
+The role of specialty palliative care integrated into cancer care has been well studied, with studies showing that early integration of specialty palliative care into cancer care reduces symptom burden and enhances QOL for both patients and families [14,15,16,17] and may prolong life.
 (Refer to the PDQ summary on Planning the Transition to End-of-Life Care in Advanced Cancer for more information.)

 External-Beam Radiation Therapy